bergerbd/bergerbd.github.io/_pages/home.markdown

 ## Studies
-I graduated
-in December 2007, and my diploma thesis, which I wrote at [Bosch Corporate Research](https://www.bosch.com/research/), deals with clone detection for embedded software systems.
+I graduated in December 2007 from the University of Bremen, and my diploma thesis,  which I wrote at [Bosch Corporate Research](https://www.bosch.com/research/), deals with clone detection for embedded software systems.
 The research question I  dealt with was whether it is possible to reduce the memory footprint of embedded software systems using clone detection.
+The short answer for this question was: _"No, it is not possible when using heavily optimising compilers."_ During my studies, I focused on topics such as software engineering, compiler construction, static analysis, and reverse engineering.